 Substance-free housing is a more restrictive environment where all residents and their guests agree to keep their rooms, the building, and the 30-foot perimeter around the building or area free from prohibited substances at all times.
-Prohibited substances include but are not limited to tobacco products, alcohol, illegal drugs, and misuse of legal prescription drugs.
+Prohibited substances include but are not limited to tobacco products, alcohol, illegal drugs, including cannabis, cannabis-based products, hemp-based products, and misuse of legal prescription drugs.
 Residents who request and/or are assigned to substance-free housing will likely be relocated if they or their guests use prohibited substances in a substance-free area.